frconor-ebook/meditations/_posts/2025-05-01-the-multiplication-of-the-loaves-and-fish.md

 Our Lord asked the apostles, "Will you also go away?"
 And they say those very useful words, "Lord, to whom will we go?
 You have the words of eternal life" (John 6:67-68).

-Lord, also, to whom will we go?
+Lord, to whom will we go?
 There is nowhere else to go.
 We come to you.
 We want you to stay with us.

 The words of the disciples on the road to Emmaus: "Stay with us, Lord" (Luke 24:29).
 Every day, with our words, with our presence, with our coming close to Our Lord in the Blessed Eucharist, we say those same words, "Stay with us, Lord."